sernstETH/nvratemodel/README.md

 # nvratemodel
-Master Equation based rate model to simulate the temperature dependent photo-physics of the Nitrogen Vacancy center in diamond
+Master Equation based rate model to simulate the temperature dependent photo-physics of the Nitrogen Vacancy center in diamond.

+... upload in progress